-The sensor shown in Figure 2-6 is a sourcing type, where the signal sources the 4-20 mA current which is then sent through the shunt resistor and sunk into ground.
+The sensor shown in Figure 2-9 is a sourcing type, where the signal sources the 4-20 mA current which is then sent through the shunt resistor and sunk into ground.
 Another type of 3-wire sensor is the sinking type, where the 4-20 mA current is sourced from the positive supply, sent through the shunt resistor, and then sunk into the signal wire.
-If sensor ground is connected to U3 ground, the sinking type of sensor presents a problem, as at least one side of the resistor has a high common mode voltage (equal to the positive sensor supply).
-If the sensor is isolated, a possible solution is to connect the sensor signal or positive sensor supply to U3 ground (instead of sensor ground).
+If sensor ground is connected to U6 ground, the sinking type of sensor presents a couple of problems, as the voltage across the shunt resistor is differential (neither side is at ground) and at least one side of the resistor has a high common mode voltage (equal to the positive sensor supply).
+If the sensor and/or U6 are isolated, a possible solution is to connect the sensor signal or positive sensor supply to U6 ground (instead of sensor ground).
 This requires a good understanding of grounding and isolation in the system.
 The LJTick-CurrentShunt is often a simple solution.

-Both Figure 2-5 and 2-6 show a 0-100 Ω resistor in series with SGND, which is discussed in general in Section 2.6.3.4.
+Both Figure 2-8 and 2-9 show a 0-100 Ω resistor in series with SGND, which is discussed in general in Section 2.6.3.4.
 In this case, if SGND is used (rather than GND), a direct connection (0 Ω) should be good.

-The best way to handle 4-20 mA signals is with the LJTick-CurrentShunt, which is a two channel active current to voltage converter module that plugs into the U3 screw-terminals.
+The best way to handle 4-20 mA signals is with the LJTick-CurrentShunt, which is a two channel active current to voltage converter module that plugs into the U6 screw-terminals.
 More information is available at labjack.com.